BrandevCode/BrandonChanWebsite/_posts/offline/2021-03-20-what is the point of Reading Books.md

 <img alt="pixel-art-reading" src="/images/posts/reading/Pixel Me Rocket.gif" class="left-align pixelart">

 Elon Musk was once asked how he got into rocketry after being the CEO of his company at SpaceX, he replied **"I just started reading books"**.
 We should all aim to do this.
 Research using long-form content like books rather than relying on a quick google search or a short youtube video.
 If we think of life as a video game, we can think of books as the strategy guides from players who previously played the game.
 We are able to learn from their mistakes and improve upon them.
-I highly encourage everyone to pick up a non-fiction book ever once in a while as it seems very underrated compared to how useful they really are.
+I highly encourage everyone to pick up a non-fiction book every once in a while as it seems very underrated compared to how useful they really are.

 ## Reading Is Difficult To Get In The Habit Of